-The CL:COMPILE-FILE interface emits a packed fasl format whose CL:PATHNAME has the TYPE "abcl".
-Structurally, ABCL's fasls are an operating system neutral byte archives packaged in the zip compression format which contain artifacts whose loading CL:LOAD understands.
+The CL:COMPILE-FILE interface emits a packed fasl 1 format whose CL:PATHNAME has the TYPE "abcl".
+Structurally, ABCL's fasls are operating system neutral byte archives packaged in the zip compression format which contain artifacts whose loading CL:LOAD understands.
 Internally, our fasls contain a piece of Lisp that CL:LOAD interprets as instructions to load the Java classes emitted by the ABCL Lisp compiler.
-These "synthetic" classes have a JVM class file version of "49.0".
+The classes emitted by the ABCL compiler have a JVM class file version of "49.0".